Noxv/AMATH_482/README.md

   -Used different transoforms to evaluate music to recreate the key of the music being played.

 Homework 3: Video Tracking
-  -Used PCA to track objecets in moving in space from three cameras.
+  -Used PCA to track objects in moving in space from three cameras.

 Homework 4: Music Classification
   -Used PCA and LDA to classify three different artists from different genres and within the same genre.
 Also, built a clarrisfier that classified generes themselves.